drzetein/crossplatform-buildmanager/README.md

 - --asm-output

 ## Settings
 The file **build.config** is used to define custom build and post-build configurations and tasks.
-The options are given in this format:
+Options are given in this format:
-> OptionName="some stuff"
+> OptionName={arg1 arg2}

-The build script will read everything inside quotes, if it is a valid option.
+The build script will read everything inside curly braces, if the option preceding the equal sign is valid.
 Currently accepted options are:

 **CommonSourceFiles**